Progress

 The Bold Parts

-The Complete Package for Church Planting Movements
+The Complete Package for CPMs

 The Five-Fold Ministry in the Four Stages